arp242/goatcounter/docs/sessions.markdown

 Fathom's solution with multiple hashes seems rather complex, without any clear advantages; using just a single hash like this already won't store more information than before, and the hash is stored temporarily.

-### Technically

-We can store the data in memory; when GoatCounter shuts down it's (temporarily) dumped to the database, which can be read and deleted on startup.

-*Edit 2020-07-22*: Old method was to store it in the DB, but this actually causes a lot of DB traffic which isn't really needed.
-To ensure consistency between multiple GoatCounter hosts we use UUIDs instead of an autoincrementing counter.

-To efficiently query this a new `stats_unique` or `count_unique` column can be added to all the `*_stats` tables, which is a copy of the existing columns but counting only unique requests.

-In the UI we can add a new "show unique visitors" button next to "view by day", or perhaps change the UI a bit to show both.

-We can add bounce rates to every path, as well as a dashboard thingy for "top bounce rates" or the like.

-Not entirely sure what I want to conversion rates UI to look like.
-This also requires a new settings tab etc. and is a separate issue.